WarwickCIM/backfillz-py/meeting-notes.md

 - Radial axis

 ## Questions (mainly in relation to R version)
-- How do we decide where burn-in ends?
+- How do we decide number of burn-in iterations?
 - What are the "polygons" in the R trace_dial plot?
 - What is "inner" vs "outer" burn segment?
 - What determines the colours used for burn-in and rest of sample?